 - Hike up to the castle of San Giovanni

 Before we left Kotor, we picked up sandwiches, drinks, and a delicious chocolate mousse from a bakery.
-It’s a good thing we did because we didn’t encounter many quick and easy food options for the next couple of hours!
+We did a good thing because we didn’t encounter many quick and easy food options for the next couple of hours!

 Day Trip Part 3: A White-Knuckle Drive